jacques/docs.npmjs.com/content/getting-started/scoped-packages.md

 -->

 # Working with scoped packages
->Requires npm version 2 or greater.
+*Requires npm version 2 or greater*

-Scopes are like namespaces for npm modules.
+Scopes are used to group related packages together, and to create a namespace, like a domain, for npm modules.
+This is explained in more detail [here](https://docs.npmjs.com/cli/version).

 If a package's name begins with `@`, then it is a scoped package.
 The scope is everything in between the `@` and the slash.

 ```
 @scope/project-name